-In this paper, we focus on how to cover the remaining risk called basis risk, by using another derivative called "S-exchange contract".
+In this paper, we focus on covering the residual basis risk, by using another derivative called "S-exchange contract".
 In the literature, the price of longevity derivatives is usually computed without taking into account the basis risk.
-In this section, we will evaluate this risk, and determine the price of a financial tool that allows for the protection against this basic risk.
+In this Section, we evaluate this risk, and determine the price of a financial tool that allows for the protection against it.